-Midterm Portfolio Work Week
+Midterm Portfolio Work Session

 You can use any code from your Lab or Challenge assignments.